-To create a shared file system for MPP instances on AIX
+To create a shared file system for MPP instances on Linux

-- 1 From a node, create the disk group.
+- 1 From one of the nodes, create the disk group.
 List the disks using the vxdisk list command. - 2 Create a shared disk group.
 In this case, the group consists of one disk.
-In this example the disk is hdisk5:
+In this example the disk is sdc:

-vxdg -s init db2db_dg hdisk5
+vxdg -s init db2db_dg sdc